-The Yale Peabody Museum offers a wide range of opportunities and resources for teachers, from a visit to the Museum with your students to our nationally recognized professional development programs!
-Please see the menu on the left to navigate, or contact us if you don’t find what you are looking for.
+The Yale Peabody Museum offers a wide range of opportunities and resources for teachers.
+Tour the museum with your class, download curriculum units, activity sheets and scavenger hunts, or reserve one of our standards based science, anthropology or art classes.
+Through our nationally recognized workshops and institutes, we also offer teachers professional development opportunities ranging from one day to week-long programs.
+These are offered most summers.
+Please see the menu on the left to navigate, or contact us at firstname.lastname@example.org if you don’t find what you are looking for.

 P. REX evening programs in a nutshell: